MichaelLeeman/Job_Web_Scraper/README.md

 * [Sources](#sources)

 ## About
 The purpose of this project is for me to learn how to web-scrape with Python.
 So far, this program web-scrapes from the job website workinstartups.com.
-It extracts data from job openings on the first page, including job titles and company names.
+It extracts data from recent job openings on from multiple pages, including job titles and company names.
 The program then creates a new Excel worksheet in the project's directory, showing all of the job openings in a table.

 ## Technologies
 Project was created with:
 * Python: 3.8
 * requests: 2.23.0
 * beautifulsoup4: 4.9.0
+* selenium: 3.141.0
 * openpyxl: 3.0.3

 ## How To Setup